- Why it's rad: Lubed with nanoceramic grease, these bearings are a favorite of downhill longboarders everywhere.

 Ball retainers are used to space out the balls evenly around the raceway.
 Nylon ball retainers can offer lower coefficient of friction than steel or brass retainers.
 Nylon retainers are better suited for speed, but are not as durable as metal retainers, which are better suited for the abuse brought on by street skating.

 Pictured below are various types of ball retainers.
-The gold and silver in the top middle and top right are often called "cages" and usually cannot be removed easily.
+The gold and silver in the top middle and top right are often called "cages" and usually cannot be removed.
 The other four pictured are often called "crowns" and can be removed easily.

 Is it a Bearing Seal or a Ball Retainer?

 The image below is to help with any confusion between a rubber seal and a ball retainer or cage.
 Sometimes people try to remove the ball retainer when cleaning.
-Removing the bearing ball retainer is unnecessary.
-Only the seal or shields needs to be removed during maintenance.
+Removing the bearing ball retainer is helpful, but unnecessary.
+Only the seal or shields has to be removed for maintenance.